arcturus-labs/blog/docs/blog/posts/artifact_aware_assistants.md

 - Rich versioning, allowing the user to traverse the changes associated with this artifact and link to the portion of the conversation where the change occurred.

 I bet that you can think of plenty more things!

+---

+### Hey, and if you liked this post, then maybe we should be friends!

+- I just wrote a book about Prompt Engineering for LLM Applications.
+[Maybe you'd be interested in reading it.](/#about)
+- Are you stumped on a problem with your own LLM application?
+[Let me hear about it.](/#contact-blog)
+- I'm going to write lots more posts.
+[Subscribe and you'll be the first to know](/#contact-blog).